 Jesus Christ made clear in the Sermon on the Mount and throughout His teachings that God’s law involves more than just our actions.
 Really obeying the 10 Commandments involves our thoughts and attitudes and approaches.

 Even before Christ expanded on the laws, this 10th Commandment added depth to all the commandments by drawing attention to our hearts and motives.
 Coveting, and all sin, begins in our hearts.

 “But those things which proceed out of the mouth come from the heart, and they defile a man.
 For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies.
 These are the things which defile a man” (Matthew 15:18-20).

-God even ties the 10th Commandment about covet in with the Second Commandment against idolatry.
+God even ties the 10th Commandment about not coveting to the Second Commandment against idolatry.
 When we put our greed and selfishness ahead of God, it can become idol worship.

 The apostle Paul wrote: “Therefore put to death your members which are on earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry.
 Because of these things the wrath of God is coming upon the sons of disobedience” (Colossians 3:5-6).